liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/cook_book.md

 that there are [`AllOf()` and `AllOfArray()`](#CombiningMatchers).

-Finally `Field()` and `Property()` provide overloads that take the field or property names as the first argument to include it in the error message.
+Finally `Field()` and `Property()` provide overloads that take the field or property m_names as the first argument to include it in the error message.
 This can be useful when creating combined matchers.

 ```cpp